BHoM/Python_Toolkit/README.md

 	  1. Python_Toolkit (this repo)
 1. Open a UI of your choice (e.g. Grasshopper)
 1. Run the `InstallPythonToolkit` component and wait for the installation to finish.
-1. he installation has succeeded if the packages installed are:
+1. The installation has succeeded if the install packages include:
 	  - Python 3.7
   	- jupyter
   	- matplotlib